amirelemam/sample-bank-webapp/README.md

 ## Requirements

-- Node.js 12 or later
+- Node.js 12+
-- PostgreSQL 12 or later
+- PostgreSQL 12+
-- MongoDB 4.2 or later
+- MongoDB 4.2+
 - Google Maps API key
 - Docker (optional)

 ## Run

-You can run all services with docker-compose
+You can run all services with docker-compose (now a Docker command)
-`$ docker-compose up --build`
+`$ docker compose up --build`
-After all services are up, go to each service and populate the tables on the database (routes on Postman)
+After all services are up, go to each service and populate the tables on the database (you can find the routes on Postman)

 ## Backend